-ting easy, healthy meals are some of the topics covered in Life 101.
+Writing a check, preparing for an interview, managing stress, and creating easy, healthy meals are some of the topics covered in Life 101.
 Designed to provide the skills students need for life beyond high school, this course will focus on how to manage personal finances, apply principles of food and nutrition to meal planning, how to ace a job interview and how to manage the demands of adulthood.
 Criteria for Selection - None.